The Arts Fund announced the 15/150 Grant

 2017 is also Ontario's 150th anniversary.
 In recognition:

-Textile artist Sue Sturdy receives community achievement award
+Textile artist Sue Sturdy received a community achievement award

 Neruda Arts, $12,000 for Canada 150 Commemorative Mural: Multiculturalism at the Crossroads, a large-scale public art mural celebrating diversity, equality, social justice and respect for cultural differences, ideals that Waterloo Region shares with the rest of Canada.
 The colourful artwork, to be installed in the Mill-Courtland neighbourhood, will provide a sense of community with a lasting impact on its viewers.

 Charles Street East at Madison Avenue, Kitchener

 The Multicultural Theatre (MT) Space, $15,000 for Celebrating Canada: Past, Present and Future, an event that commemorated Canada’s 150th anniversary by bringing together its past narratives, its present stories and visions of our shared future.
 In partnership with Joseph Schneider Haus Historic Site, and using interactive programming, there was a series of original site-specific works and youth-led theatre presentations created for children, families and all ages.

 The MT Space Young Company performed at the

 Family Pavilion, Schneider Haus

 Eva McCauley, $15,000 for the Face to Face Project, to create and exhibit a suite of 30 original paintings of Canadian youth.
 Half the portraits are of University of Waterloo students, contemporary faces, painted in colour, and half are portraits referencing archival materials of students from 1867 painted in monochromatic black and white.
 The portraits reflect the spirit of Canada’s increasing diversity, communicate the human condition and invite positive dialogue.